 Alone time is actually good for a marriage.
 But as newlyweds, there's a chance you want to soak up all your time together, not letting your spouse escape.
 "Once folks are married, they often assume that they will spend all or most of their free time together and that they won't have separate friends or interests," says Coleman.

 But clinging too tight to your spouse can push him or her away.
-So, instead, "talk it through so that you communicate why it is important for each other to you're your own friends and how it feels to have your partner try to change you," Coleman says.
+So, instead, "talk it through so that you communicate why it is important for each other to have your own friends and how it feels to have your partner try to change you," Coleman says.
 "Of course, if one partner expects to be out with others four nights a week, then it will be important to talk about setting reasonable limits of how much time is comfortable for both of you."

-7. Not continuing to nurture the love.
+7. Not Continuing to Nurture the Love

 When you tie the knot, you're at the height of your romance and it seems nothing can break you out of this love bubble.
 But, says Doares, "it is really easy for newlyweds to get overwhelmed by the day-to-day grind.
 The relationship is okay and everything else needs immediate attention.
 But nothing thrives on neglect and it's much easier to keep a relationship healthy than try to get it back into shape later."